iremharnak/simonGame/planning.md

 1- showSequence() {
-  Function triggered by startGame() click function (take in a color, show the animation- visual side)- this will run through looping through the array }
+  2nd how can i have the computer show 1, (turn logic) Function triggered by startGame() click function (take in a color, show the animation- visual side)- this will run through looping through the array }